darklab8/fl-ctrlv/README.md

 sudo apt install xcb libxcb-xkb-dev x11-xkb-utils libx11-xcb-dev libxkbcommon-x11-dev libxkbcommon-dev
 ```

-Install the stuff and run task build:linux (if u have installed taskfile.dev), or just check commands inside Taskfile.yml
+Install the stuff and run `task build:linux` (if u have installed taskfile.dev), or just check commands inside Taskfile.yml

+# Building from other linuxes

+See here https://github.com/go-vgo/robotgo?tab=readme-ov-file#requirements what needs to be installed
+then run same command go build command, the same as for ubuntu

 # Building from windows